ChVenkatSai/Bank_Ledger/README.md

 # Candidate README
 ## Bootstrap instructions
-*Replace this: To run this server locally, do the following:*
+To run this server locally, clone the repository and build the maven pom.xml file to load dependencies.
+Then launch the server locally and curl to the port 8080 following the schema.

 ## Design considerations
-*Replace this: I decided to build X for Y reasons.*
+I decided to have an array to store the transactions because we need a serial order of transactions stored.

 ## Assumptions
-*Replace this: If you made any assumption in designing the service, document it here*
+I assumed that the amount is given in such way that the balance amount never goes above the maximum limit of double.
+This can be easily overcome by performing string additions rather than double additions.

 ## Bonus: Deployment considerations
-*Replace this: If I were to deploy this, I would host it in this way with these technologies.*
+If I were to deploy this, I would first create a docker image of the application.
+Then, I would deploy it over EC2 instances with loadbalancers in place.
+Having used in memory database, there's no need to set up an external database.
 ## License

 At CodeScreen, we strongly value the integrity and privacy of our assessments.
 As a result, this repository is under exclusive copyright, which means you **do not** have permission to share your solution to this test publicly (i.e., inside a public GitHub/GitLab repo, on Reddit, etc.). <br>